product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 -   **Easier Development:** Typically web based apps require significantly lesser development effort: since you have to only develop once for both platforms, technology is relatively more mature, open-source, stable and is cheaper from resourcing POV.
 -   **Cheaper Maintenance:** Being based on web based frameworks allows mini apps’ codebase to be same across iOS and Android.
 It solves a big pain point of ensuring feature parity and code maintenance.

-There was another major angle to why we needed this platform, infact the very reason we built the platform for: **Merchant Mini Apps!** (the benefits for our internal verticals was something we realised eventually!)
+There was another major angle to why we needed this platform, in-fact the very reason we built the platform for: **Merchant Mini Apps!** (the benefits for our internal verticals was something we realised eventually!)

 Having this platform allowed us to partner with businesses across the country to bring their flows and offering to our users in the Paytm app.
 This had immense potential for Paytm to increase the overall usability and stickiness of the app since there were many many businesses we as a company never wanted to venture into ourselves but wanted still wanted to enable for our users by leveraging the rich insights we gathered from their payments behaviour and Mini Apps platform gave us just that.